Standards for Addressing Research Misconduct

 - Upon the conclusion of an Investigation involving an agency’s funded project(s), and provided it with a complete copy of the final report.

-d.
-In all cases where the University may receive inquiries from the media in regard to Allegations or a finding of Research Misconduct, the Associate Vice President for Research, in consultation with the Office of Legal Affairs and the Vice President for Development and External Affairs, shall make the decision whether to disseminate information about the matter, and if so, what information will be disseminated.
+- In all cases where the University may receive inquiries from the media in regard to Allegations or a finding of Research Misconduct, the Associate Vice President for Research, in consultation with the Office of Legal Affairs and the Vice President for Development and External Affairs, shall make the decision whether to disseminate information about the matter, and if so, what information will be disseminated.

 15. Frivolous Allegations

 The conduct of Research requires absolute integrity at all levels and by all individuals within the University.
 Therefore, every effort should be made to protect the identity of the individuals who raise an Allegation of Research Misconduct or who are contacted during an Inquiry or Investigation.
 Conversely, frivolous, irresponsible or malicious Allegations of Research Misconduct jeopardize the Research enterprise and damage the reputation of the individual(s) involved.
 Therefore, in cases where an Allegation of Research Misconduct are unsubstantiated by an Inquiry or Investigation, the Associate Vice President for Research shall determine whether there is any indication or Evidence of frivolous, irresponsible, or malicious motivation or action or lack of Good Faith on the part of the individual(s) making the Allegation.
 If none is found, the Associate Vice President for Research shall place a written statement to this effect into the documentation, and it will become part of the permanent record.
-If, however, the Associate Vice President for Research finds that, in whole or in part, the Allegation or their motivations were frivolous, irresponsible, or malicious, then such should be handled, in cases involving faculty, pursuant to the University Policy on Procedural Standards for Faculty Sanctions and Dismissals and, in cases involving staff or students, in all other cases in accordance with appropriate University disciplinary policies.
+If, however, the Associate Vice President for Research finds that, in whole or in part, the Allegation or their motivations were frivolous, irresponsible, or malicious, then such should be handled, in cases involving faculty, pursuant to University Policy 2.17, Procedural Standards for Faculty Sanctions and Dismissals, and, in cases involving staff or students, in all other cases in accordance with appropriate University disciplinary policies.

 16. Failure to Substantiate Allegation